 The U.S. Steel Tower, formerly the tallest building in Pennsylvania, is the most notable building on Pittsburgh’s skyline.
-The name represents the U.S. Steel Corporation that constructed the building as well as for the massive amount of steel that was used in the construction of the building.
+The name represents the U.S. Steel Corporation that constructed the building.
+Also, it serves as a nod to the massive amount of steel used in the construction of the building.
 The U.S. Steel Tower has the largest roof of any structure with its height, and it was the first building to use liquid-fireproofed columns.

 Below is 2 of the most famous and recognizable metal building structures throughout the rest of the world:

 The Eiffel Tower

-When it comes to famous metal buildings, the Eiffel Tower is one of the most well known buildings.
-The Eiffel Tower, in Paris, was built during The World’s Fair in 1889 and for about 42 years, it was the tallest building in the world.
-It is one of the most recognizable structures, but the builders intension was for it to be a temporary structure.
+When it comes to famous metal buildings, the Eiffel Tower is one of the most well-known buildings.
+The Eiffel Tower, in Paris, was built during the World’s Fair in 1889 and for about 42 years, it was the tallest building in the world.
+It is one of the most recognizable structures, but the builder’s intention was for it to be a temporary structure.

 In 1909, the structure’s use became necessary as a radio tower.
 The Eiffel Tower has proven that steel is so durable that even a temporary structure can withstand more than 125 years.

 The Burj Khalifa building in Dubai is notable for being the tallest structure in the world.
-The building was complete in 2009 after five years of construction.
+The building was completed in 2009 after five years of construction.
 In order to compensate for the massive height, the 163-floor tower uses a bundled tube design.

 Steel: One of the Most Popular Building Materials in the United States